 What Flowers and Plants Are Birds Attracted to?

-Choosing which flowers, plants and trees are best for your garden depends on several factors.
-Gardeners should plant according to the time of the year that they provide seed, fruit or flower.
-Fruiting plants are generally divided into three time periods: late spring to mid-summer, late summer to fall and winter to early spring.
+Choosing which flowers, plants, and trees are best for your garden depends on several factors.
+Gardeners should plant according to the time of the year that they provide seed, fruit, or flower.
+Fruiting plants are generally divided into three time periods: late spring to mid-summer, late summer to fall, and winter to early spring.
 Nesting time occurs between late spring and mid-summer.
-To supplement the birds’ diet to rear their young, plant red buckeye, birch, honeysuckle or bee balm.
-A large majority of plants produce seed or fruit in the late summer to fall.
-Plant selections to consider for this time period include dogwood, elderberry, cardinal flower, bittersweet and sunflowers.
-When food supply is limited during the winter to early spring, choose plants that will provide a steady food supply.
-Plants that have persistent fruit include crabapple, hawthorn, firethorn, chokeberry and shrub rose.
+To supplement the birds’ diet to rear their young, plant red buckeye, birch, honeysuckle, or bee balm.
+A large majority of plants produce seeds or fruit in the late summer to fall.
+Plant selections to consider for this time period include dogwood, elderberry, cardinal flower, bittersweet, and sunflowers.
+When the food supply is limited during the winter to early spring, choose plants that will provide a steady food supply.
+Plants that have persistent fruit include crabapple, hawthorn, firethorn, chokeberry, and shrub rose.

 Bird Feeders and Birdhouses

 Gardeners should remember that the species of birds drawn to their garden is often dependent on the type of food provided, as well as the placement of the feeder.
 Consider placing a variety of food sources and different feeders around the landscape to accommodate all needs.
 Food should be set out at the same time of day from spring, summer, fall, and winter.
 Birdhouses play an important role in the conservation of birds in populated suburban locations where minimal nesting areas are available.
 Many species of birds require various behavioral and physical requirements so there is no one-size-fits-all birdhouse.
 The type of birds likely to nest in your yard is largely determined by the habitat.